Follow us on LinkedIn

-Interest rate swaps are a primary type of hedging method used by participants to mitigate their risks.
+Interest rate swaps are a primary type of hedging methods used by participants to mitigate their risks.
 With these swap contracts, participants can exchange their interest payments with another party to receive favourable terms in the future.
 There are several types of interest rate swaps that participants can use for that purpose.

 The most prevalent type of interest rate swaps includes exchanging floating and fixed interest payments.
-This way, one party gets to pay fixed interests, which is more secure and involves lower risks.
+This way, one party gets to pay fixed interests, which are more secure and involves lower risks.
 If the interest rates in the market increase, the party responsible for fixed interest payments will be at an advantage.
 In contrast, the party with the floating rate interest payments can also benefit.
 However, the interest rates in the market must go down for that to happen.

 Interest rate swaps are complicated contracts.
 It is because each participant assumes responsibility for the other party’s interest payments.
 However, the debtholder is ultimately responsible for their own interest payments.
 The tax treatment for interest rate swaps can also be an area of confusion for both the involved parties.